 The projects featured here were selected from a competitive pool nominated by faculty and librarians at CRL institutions.
 CRL’s Collections and Services Policy Committee reviewed all submissions and identified the top projects in three areas: access, research, and teaching.
 The projects cited illustrate a variety of approaches to mining the primary evidence of history.
 This year we also recognize three projects for honorable mention.

 We hope that the projects described here better enable librarians to support the excellent research and teaching being done throughout the CRL community.
 I hope that you will consider nominating a deserving colleague (or yourself) for the 2018 awards.
-Nominations are now open; the CRL website has details.
+Nominations are now open.